jsbattig/clipshare/memory-bank/activeContext.md

     4. Added fallback mechanism for browsers that don't support transferring File objects
     5. Lowered the worker threshold to 50KB to ensure medium files use the worker too
   - **User Experience Improvements**:
-    - Completely eliminated socket disconnections for files of any size
+    - Eliminated socket disconnections for medium-sized files
     - Better progress reporting, including dedicated "Reading file in background thread" stage
-    - Even more responsive UI as all heavy operations happen off the main thread
+    - More responsive UI as heavy operations happen off the main thread
   - **Technical Details**:
     - Worker now performs both FileReader operations and encryption in background
     - Added graceful degradation paths for all operations
     - Implemented structured error handling throughout the process
     - Maintained backward compatibility with previous methods
-  - **Key Insight**: By moving the entire file operation chain (reading and encryption) to a separate thread, we keep the main thread completely free for UI and socket operations
+  - **Key Insight**: By moving the entire file operation chain (reading and encryption) to a separate thread, we keep the main thread free for UI and socket operations

 **Web Worker Implementation for Large File Processing (May 2, 2025):**
 - Implemented advanced background processing for large files to prevent any socket disconnections: